Can Copyright be Reduced to Privacy?: Introduction

-As far as differential privacy, certain traits of copyright law makes it challenging to reduce the problem to a question of privacy.
-To begin with, an important element of copyright law in the United States is that it has a utilitarian rationale, seeking to promote the creation and deployment of creative works \cite{US_constitution_1, mazen_stein}.
-It is important, then, that any interpretation of copyright, or for that matter any quantifiable measure for copyright, will be aligned with these objectives.
-In particular, while the law delineates a set of exclusive rights to the creators of original expressions, it must ensure sufficient creative space for current and future creators \cite{samuelson2016reconceptualizing}.
-As such, certain issues already distinguish copyright law from privacy defined by criteria such as algorithmic stability.
-Copyright is limited in time, and once protection has expired the work enters the public domain and is free for all to use without authorization \cite{litman1990public}.
-This issue, though, can be modeled by a distinction between private and public data (or protected and non-protected data).
-More imminent, though, to achieve its goal, copyright law excludes certain subject matter from protection (e.g. ideas, methods of operation, facts), as they are considered raw material for cultural expression.
-In distinction, requirements such as privacy protect content and not expression, which in turn can be misaligned with the original motivation of the law.
+However, certain crucial traits of copyright law make it challenging to reduce the problem to a question of privacy.
+An essential element of copyright law in the United States is utilitarian rationale, seeking to promote the creation and deployment of creative works \cite{US_constitution_1,mazen_stein}.
+It is crucial, then, that any interpretation of copyright, or for that matter any quantifiable measure for copyright, will be aligned with these objectives.
+In particular, while the law delineates exclusive rights to the creators of original expressions, it must ensure sufficient creative space for current and future creators \cite{samuelson2016reconceptualizing}.
+For this reason, several criteria exist in copyright law, specifically allowing breathing room for subsequent authors to draw upon copyrighted content.
+These criteria distinguish copyright law from privacy as defined by algorithmic stability notions.
+First, copyright is limited in time, and once protection has expired, the copyright content enters the public domain and is free for all to use without authorization \cite{litman1990public}.
+This issue, though, can be modeled by distinguishing between private and public data (or protected and non-protected data).
+Second, and more importantly, copyright law excludes specific subject (e.g. ideas, methods of operation, facts), since they are regarded as raw materials needed for cultural expression.
+According to the US Supreme Court, ``originality'' is the ``sine qua non'' of copyright. \cite{Feist_Rural} Thus, only the original elements within copyrighted works are legally protected by copyright law.
+Unoriginal elements (e.g., ideas, facts) are never protected.
+Privacy, in contrast, protects content and not expression, which in turn can be misaligned with the original objectives of copyright law.

+This point cannot be overestimated.
+Copyright law not only allows subsequent authors to draw upon the unoriginal, and thus unprotected, elements of copyrighted works (unlike in privacy) but also encourages subsequent authors to do so \cite{litman1990public, elkin2015copyright}.
+Because copyright protection only applies to some elements within copyrighted works (i.e, expression) while deliberately excluding others (i.e., ideas) courts need to delineate the scope of legal protection when deciding copyright disputes.
+As a result, the scope of copyright protection varies not only among different works but also among different elements within a single work \cite{SAS_World}.